kbariotis/kostasbariotis.com/src/pages/serverless-demystified/index.md

 I'am not sure if it will transform the way we structure and develop our architectures, but it's certainly a very interesting field to explore.

-Thank you for your time.
-I will continue on writing about various serverless topics that I have found interesting and challenging on my journey, so stay tuned.
+I will continue writing about various serverless topics that I have found interesting and challenging on my journey.

+Leave me a comment about the part about serverless that confuses the most.